NCATE Accredited Master of Arts in Educational Psychology

 The Master of Arts in Educational Psychology degree program can be completed on campus or completely online with a short summer residency on the Marist College Poughkeepise campus.

 On-campus model: takes place on the Poughkeepsie campus, and coursework may be completed either through full-time or part-time study.
-Candidates are accepted in the fall and spring.
+Candidates are accepted in the fall.
 The program is designed so that it can be completed by a full-time student in three to four semesters, completing 9 or 12 credits each semester.
 Part-time students must complete the program within five years from first matriculation in the program.

 Online model: is a cohort-based program designed to be completed in two years, with two courses completed each semester: summer, fall, and spring.
 In recognition of the busy and tightly scheduled lives of professional educators, the program takes advantage of the superior online resources of Marist to combine short, summer residency sessions on the beautiful campus in Poughkeepsie with online work during the rest of the summer session and the entire length of fall and spring semesters.
 Because this is a cohort-based model, courses are offered in a specified sequence and candidates follow the already set cohort program.
 Since this is a very intensive program in a hybrid model, students must have good self-management and organization skills.